Boss Lady— /Baws LAY-dee/ – A confident and independent woman who takes charge of her life.

 This will help solidify the unfamiliar word you just learned.
 It’s fun and it’s practical.

-Now that what I call learning with a purpose.
+And that’s what I call learning with a purpose.

 “A reader lives a thousand lives before he dies . . .
 The man who never reads lives only one.”